 The Wyoming Incident

-Night Mind’s Nick Nocturne believes The Wyoming Incident to be one of the earliest ARGs ever to hit the internet; it takes its cues from the very real Max Headroom broadcast signal intrusion (sorry, shameless plug there), with the initial video clip associated with it purporting to have made those who watched it seriously ill.
+The Wyoming Incident may be one of the earliest ARGs ever to hit the internet; it takes its cues from the very real Max Headroom broadcast signal intrusion (sorry, shameless plug there), with the initial video clip associated with it purporting to have made those who watched it seriously ill.
 There ended up being much more to it, of course — the story that unfolded from there told of cults and questionable internet forums and all sorts of wacky weirdness.
-This one got super meta after a while, with a number of instances of breaking the fourth wall perhaps not really breaking the fourth wall at all — and hey, guess what?
-After lying dormant for some time, it’s back!
-Check out the latest here.
+This one got super meta after a while, with a number of instances of breaking the fourth wall perhaps not really breaking the fourth wall at all.

 Side note: I have a special fondness for The Wyoming Incident; I covered it for Crushable way back in 2011 in my column Creepy Things That Seem Real But Aren’t, and since that column is pretty much the reason TGIMM exists today, I owe everything I wrote about in a vote of thanks.
 So, hey, thanks Wyoming Incident.
 Without you, I wouldn’t have turned into the odd but relatively well-adjusted adult I am today.